The 3 Types of Domain Names and Common Domain Extensions

 A second-level domain is directly below a top-level domain in the domain hierarchy.
 It is the part of the domain name that comes right before the top-level domain.
 For example, in NameExperts.com, NameExperts is the second-level domain.

-The second-level domain is usually a combination of words describing the business or service of the domain name owner.
+The second-level domain is usually a combination of words describing the business or service of the domain name owner – and it pays to match this to the name of your business whenever possible to strengthen your brand.
 In the above example, NameExperts describes the business of a professional domain name broker that helps customers to acquire valuable domains.

 A second-level domain can include letters, numbers, and hyphens.
 Symbols are not allowed.